dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-05-PyTorch from tabula rasa.md

 You can use Torch either using the Lua programming language or if you like Python you can use PyTorch.

-You can use PyTorch together with all major Python packages likes scipy, numpy, matplotlib and Cython and benefit from with PyTorch's autograd system.
+You can use PyTorch together with all major Python packages like scipy, numpy, matplotlib and Cython and benefit from PyTorch's autograd system.

 We will check some major PyTorch features in here and provide some feedback on PyTorch tensors, algebra and graphs.